 5. Thread States

 Threads can be in one of the following states: NEW, BLOCKED, RUNNABLE, WAITING, TIMED_WAITING, TERMINATED state.
 Threads count by each state should be reported.
 If threads are in a BLOCKED state for a prolonged period then the application can become unresponsive.
-If there are lot of threads in a RUNNABLE state, then the application’s CPU consumption will become high.
+If there are a lot of threads in a RUNNABLE state, then the application’s CPU consumption will become high.
 If application threads are spending more time in WAITING, TIMED_WAITING or BLOCKED states, then response time will degrade.

 6. Thread groups